wasp-lang/wasp/web/docs/getting-started.md

 ## 4. What next?

 **Check out the 🤓 [Pick a Tutorial page](pick-a-tutorial.md) 🤓.
-Choose an app, that you'd like to build.
-And it will take you through all the core features of Wasp!**
+Choose an app that you'd like to build and it will take you through all the core features of Wasp!**

 You can also:
 - Join the community on [Discord](https://discord.gg/rzdnErX)!
 Any feedback or questions you have, we are there for you.